American Bulldogs – Old Time Southern Bulldogs – Old Southern Whites

 APPEARANCE:

-Both varieties tend to have some facial wrinkles, although the Johnson type often has significantly more.
-The nose of the American Bulldog is large with wide nostrils.
-Black is the preferred nose color but some dogs may have red or brown noses as well.
-The eyes of the American Bulldog are medium in size and should be completely unimpeded by wrinkles or hair.
-Although all colors of eyes are acceptable, dark brown is strongly preferred in written standards, but blue is favored by many fanciers.
-Some owners choose to crop the ears of their American Bulldogs but this is strongly disfavored.
-The natural ears of this breed are small to medium in size and extremely variable in terms of shape and direction.
-They may face forwards, to the sides, or even almost backwards and may be rose, drop, or semi-prick in shape.
-The overall expression of most American Bulldogs is one of toughness, intensity, intelligence, and courage.
+Both types tend to have facial wrinkles, although the Johnson Type often has more.
+The nose is large with wide nostrils, and black is the preferred color.
+However, some dogs may have red or brown noses.
+The eyes are medium-sized and should be unobstructed by wrinkles or hair.
+Dark brown is the preferred eye color, although blue eyes are also favored by many fanciers.
+Some owners may crop the ears of their American Bulldogs, but this is strongly discouraged.
+Natural ears are small to medium in size and highly variable in shape and direction.
+They may face forward, to the sides, or even backward, and can be rose, drop, or semi-prick in shape.
+The overall expression of an American Bulldog is one of toughness, intensity, intelligence, and courage.

 TEMPERAMENT:

-American Bulldogs are bred primarily as working dogs and have the temperament one would expect of such and animal.
-American Bulldogs are intensely devoted to their masters, with whom they tend to form very close bonds.
-This is a breed that demonstrates incredible loyalty and would unhesitatingly lay down its life for its loved ones.
-When raised in a single person home, American Bulldogs tend to become one person dogs, but when brought up in a family they usually form equally strong attachments to all family members.
-This dog wants to be in the constant company of its family, which can often lead to separation anxiety.
-American Bulldogs are usually big softies with their loved ones and they can be incredibly sweet.
-Many of these dogs think that they are lapdogs, which can be a problem if someone doesn’t want a 150 pound dog on their lap.
-When well-socialized, most American Bulldogs are trustworthy around children.
-However, breed members that have not been properly introduced may be nervous around children or mistake them as a potential threat.
-Additionally, most American Bulldogs are never quite aware that young children cannot play as roughly as adults and may accidentally injure a small child during boisterous play.
+American Bulldogs are primarily bred as working dogs and possess the temperament one would expect from such an animal.
+They are intensely devoted to their owners, often forming very close bonds.
+This breed demonstrates incredible loyalty and would unhesitatingly protect its loved ones.
+When raised in a single-person household, American Bulldogs tend to become one-person dogs, but in a family setting, they usually form strong attachments to all family members.
+They thrive on being in the constant company of their family, which can sometimes lead to separation anxiety.
+Despite their imposing size, American Bulldogs are often big softies with their loved ones and can be incredibly sweet.
+Many of them believe they are lapdogs, which may be problematic if someone doesn’t want a 150-pound dog on their lap.

 GROOMING REQUIREMENTS: